Jennifer Connelly Movies: Top 20 Ranked

 2. A Beautiful Mind (2001)

 As Alicia Nash, the steadfast wife of schizophrenic mathematician John Nash, Connelly gave the most acclaimed performance of her career, winning the Oscar for Best Supporting Actress.
 She movingly charted Alicia's emotional journey through adversity with subtle grace and quiet strength.
 Despite the fact-bending screenplay, Connelly grounded the film with authentic love and resilience.
-Her acceptance speech touchingly honored Alicia, who was in the audience.
+Her acceptance speech touchingly honoured Alicia, who was in the audience.

 "Connelly gives the anchoring performance here, quietly dazzling." - Richard Schickel, TIME Magazine